neroniaky/angular-token/docs/session-management.md

 For a normal password update, you need to send the new password twice, for confirmation and you may also have to send the current password for extra security.
 The setting "check_current_password_before_update" in the Devise Token Auth library is used to control if the current password is required or not.

-For the reset password flow where the user is not logged in, this library does not currently support a password update via this updatePassword call.
-This is because an update password call in that scenario requires the auth headers to be created from the query strings in the redirected URL sent from the server once the email reset link is clicked.
-You will need to provide this functionality yourself and use the .request() method below to send a PUT to the password endpoint with the correct headers.
-Your code should copy over the client_id, expiry, token and uid query string values from the redirected URL into their respective header properties.
+For the "forgot password" flow where the user is not logged in, review the .resetPassword() documentation below to understand how .updatePassword() fits into that flow.
+This library's updatePassword() in a "forgot password" flow is known to work with Angular apps using PathLocationStrategy (the default for Angular) but an [issue](https://github.com/lynndylanhurley/devise_token_auth/issues/599) with the Devise Token Auth library currently prevents apps using HashLocationStrategy from working.
+(See [https://angular.io/api/common/LocationStrategy](https://angular.io/api/common/LocationStrategy) for an explanation of the two strategies).
+A PR has been created on the Devise Token Auth library to fix this - watch [PR 1341](https://github.com/lynndylanhurley/devise_token_auth/pull/1341) for the current status on that.
+Only password and new password are required to be sent for a "forgot password" password update request - the optional resetPasswordToken is not required.
+Note however that the server library Devise Token Auth has a new feature (currently unreleased in the gem) whereby you can add the resetPasswordToken into this request and it will auth using that token and not require the client lib to add any auth headers to the request, as it currently does.
+See the section [Mobile alternative flow (use reset_password_token)](https://devise-token-auth.gitbook.io/devise-token-auth/usage/reset_password) in the server side library's documentation.

-`updatePassword({password: string, passwordConfirmation: string, passwordCurrent: string, userType?: string}): Observable<Response>`
+`updatePassword({password: string, passwordConfirmation: string, passwordCurrent?: string, userType?: string, resetPasswordToken?: string}): Observable<Response>`
+` `

-#### Example:
+#### Example (change password):
 ```javascript
 this.tokenService.updatePassword({
   password:             'newPassword',